csa-iot/data-model/README.md

 Special Values
 --------------
 In some cases, a special value is defined by the Zigbee specification.
-In these cases, the special value along with a descriptor should be defined using this tag
+In these cases, the special value along with a descriptor should be defined using this tag.
+Special values take precedence over other restrictions imposed (e.g. a special value may fall outside the min/max range for the attribute).

 Invalid Values
 --------------
-For some data types of fields, a specific value is defined to indicate the data contained is invalid.
+For some data types of fields, a specific value is defined to indicate the data contained is invalid / unused / absent / ignored.

 anyType
 -------